Navigation

 Symptoms of female infertility

-Diagnosis of female infertility
+Diagnosis of infertility

-If you’ve been trying to get pregnant for a year or more, you and your partner (if you have one), may wish to see your GP for advice.
-If you’re over 35, go earlier, after six months of trying.
+If you’re over 35, speak to your GP sooner, after six months of trying.
 As you get older, the chances of getting pregnant go down naturally, so it’s a good idea to get advice early on.

 Common questions